openvinotoolkit/training_extensions/_sources/guide/tutorials/base/how_to_train/detection.rst.txt

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 15 minutes.

-After that we have the PyTorch object detection model trained with OTX, that we can use for evaliation, export, optimization and deployment.
+After that we have the PyTorch object detection model trained with OpenVINO™ Training Extensions, that we can use for evaliation, export, optimization and deployment.

 ***********
 Validation